moccbc/learn-nvim/content/feature/lsp-setup.md

 But why two functions?

 Making the configuration and setup two separate steps makes it possible to create configurations per project.
-For example, if a language server needs special settings to work in a monorepo we could have two configurations for the same language server, one for standalone projects and one for monorepos.
+For example, if a language server needs special settings to work in a monorepo we could have two configurations, one for standalone projects and one for monorepos.
 And then we can choose which one to use depending on the project we are working on.

 It also opens the door for third-party plugins.
 A plugin could create a configuration and we can decide when to enable it.